moirf/communication-services-python-quickstarts/callautomation-appointment-reminder/readme.md

 - Download and install [VS Code](https://code.visualstudio.com/download) or  [Visual Studio (2022 v17.4.0 and above)](https://visualstudio.microsoft.com/vs/)
 -[Python311](https://www.python.org/downloads/) (Make sure to install version that corresponds with your visual studio instance, 32 vs 64 bit)
 - Download and install [Ngrok](https://www.ngrok.com/download).
 As the sample is run locally, Ngrok will enable the receiving of all the events.

--Generate Ngrok Url by using below steps.
+- Generate Ngrok Url by using below steps.
     - Open command prompt or powershell window on the machine using to run the sample.
     - Navigate to directory path where Ngrok.exe file is located.
 Then, run:
     - ngrok http {portNumber}(For e.g. ngrok http 8080)
     - Get Ngrok Url generated.
-Ngrok Url will be in the form of e.g. "https://95b6-43-230-212-228.    ngrok-free.app"
+Ngrok Url will be in the form of e.g. "https://95b6-43-230-212-228.ngrok-free.app"

 ### Before running the sample for the first time